sauce-archives/help/docs/getting-started/recorder.md

 <img src="/img/guides/recorder/recorder-13.png">

-In the report the executed steps are listed with two screenshots.
-The first was taken during recording and the second during replay.
-Like that you can easily compare if your app was behaving differently after replaying for example on a different version of your app or a another Android version.
+In the report, all executed steps are listed next to two screenshots.
+The first screenshot taken during the recording and the second during the replay.
+In such a way you can easily compare your app’s behaviour after replaying.
+For example while running the test on a different version of your app or another Android version.
 <img src="/img/guides/recorder/recorder-14.png" class="center shadow">